mxgmn/WaveFunctionCollapse/README.md

 * (C1) Each NxN pattern of pixels in the output should occur at least once in the input.
 * (Weak C2) Distribution of NxN patterns in the input should be similar to the distribution of NxN patterns over a sufficiently large number of outputs.
 In other words, probability to meet a particular pattern in the output should be close to the density of such patterns in the input.

-In our examples typical value of N is 3.
+In the examples typical value of N is 3.

 <p align="center"><img alt="local similarity" src="http://i.imgur.com/KULGX86.png"></p>